chumki-das/educase/README.md

 > **Gemini Live Agent Challenge Submission — Creative Storyteller Category**

-EduCase is an AI agent that transforms any classroom topic into an immersive, multimedia case study — in under 90 seconds.
+EduCase is an AI agent that transforms any classroom topic into an immersive, multimedia case study — in just a few minutes!
 Teachers input their grade level, subject, and classroom context, and EduCase generates a narrative-driven case study complete with a scene illustration and audio narration.

 **Live Demo:** https://educase-39686368932.us-central1.run.app